We are not machines, but we share many similarities with computers.

 I don’t care that you’ve built a special machine to do ”heavy ass calf raises”.

-At the end of the day, your calves will small if they are destined to be small.
+At the end of the day, your calves will remain small if they are destined to be small.

 Does this mean that all calf training is basically pointless?

 No. It just means that most of the time training your calves for hypertrophy is a complete waste of time.
 Nevertheless, having strong calves and Achilles tendons is very important for sports and life in general.

 How do you know whether you have good or bad calf genetics?

 The short version: Look at your calves.
 If they are big and stand out, you have good calf genetics.